Easy Vegetable Lasagna

 For the Cheese Layer

-• Cottage Cheese: Using cottage cheese instead of ricotta adds a nice tangy depth of flavor, giving this lasagna a satisfying bite.
+• Cottage Cheese: Using cottage cheese instead of ricotta adds a tangier flavor.

-• Basil: Chopped fresh basil really elevates the cheese layer, but you can definitely omit it or use dried basil, if you prefer.
+• Basil: Chopped fresh basil is great, but you can definitely omit it or use dried basil, if you prefer.

 • Lasagna Noodles: My favorite pasta is the no-boil lasagna pasta.
 So easy!